Shalyne-K/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Print results of 128 added to value in TRUEKNOWLEDGE
+Print results of POWER/DIVIDE followed by \n